-- If the load is drier than you like, select a setting closer to LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using the Timed Drying cycle.
-Select a setting closer to VERY DRY the next time you dry a similar load.
+- If the load is drier than you like, select a setting closer to Less Dry the next time you dry a similar load. - If the load is not as dry as you like, complete drying using a Timed cycle.
+Select a setting closer to Very Dry the next time you dry a similar load.